Take-Home Pay

 On a $100,000 salary, a single resident in Texas pays roughly $20,820 in income tax and mandatory employee social contributions — an effective rate of about 20.8% for the 2026 (state 2025) tax year.

-About $79,180 per year — an effective tax rate of 20.8%.
+$100,000 after tax in Texas is about $79,180 per year — roughly $6,598 per month, at an effective tax rate of 20.8%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Texas?